scottfr/SystemsBook/Preface/preface.md

 ### Additional Resources ###

+- [Beyond Connecting the Dots Q&A](http://www.systemswiki.org/index.php?title=Beyond_Connecting_the_Dots_Q%26A).
+A reference that continues to evolve as people raise questions while interacting with the content.
 - [Insight Maker](http://insightmaker.com/).
 The free web based modeling and simulation environment used to create the models contained herein.
 - [The MARS Project](http://www.linkedin.com/groups/MARS-Project-5180568).
 A LinkedIn discussion group focused on the collaborative development of models and simulations.
 - [Systems Thinking World](http://www.linkedin.com/groups/Systems-Thinking-World-2639211).
 A more general Systems Thinking discussion group on LinkedIn.